Fusion86/LeagueStuff/README.md

 ## F.A.Q

 **Q:** Can Riot detect this?
 **A:** They could detect Katarina and mistake it for a cheating application.
-Hextech should be fine since it uses the LeagueClient API directly and doesn't inject DLL's or hook methods.
+Hextech.LeagueClient should be fine since it uses the LeagueClient API directly and doesn't inject DLL's or hook methods.

 ## Riot's Stance on Third Party Applications